ConradTxK/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-Adding the project into eclipse and run it.
+Adding the project into eclipse and run is17080118.java